 After you've paid any required deductible, and copays or coinsurance, the plan will pay the participating mail-order pharmacy directly.
 This benefit is limited to prescriptions filled by the mail-order pharmacy.
-Please note: Maintenance drugs are only covered when you get them through mail-order.
+Note: Maintenance drugs are only covered when you get them through mail-order.

-To obtain additional details about the mail-order pharmacy program, or to obtain order forms, you may call our Customer Service department at the number listed inside the front cover of this booklet.
+To obtain additional details about the mail-order pharmacy program, or to obtain order forms, you may call our customer service department at the number listed inside the front cover of this booklet.

-You may also call the mail-order pharmacy's benefit manager's Customer Service department or visit their website at:
+You may also call the mail-order pharmacy's benefit manager's customer service department or visit their website at:

+www.express-scripts.com

-1-800-391-9701 www.express-scripts.com You can mail your prescription drug claims to:
+You can mail your prescription drug claims to:

+Express Scripts

+Attn: Commercial Claims

+PO Box 14711

-Express Scripts Attn: Commercial Claims P.O.
-Box 14711 Lexington, KY 40512-4711
+Lexington, KY 40512-4711